streetsidesoftware/cspell/docs/types/cspell-types/interfaces/OverrideSettings.md

 • `Optional` **words**: `string`[]

-List of words to be always considered correct.
+List of words to be considered correct.

 #### Inherited from